 The laboratory’s first researcher and director, Floyd Nagler, vigorously developed a program of river surveys and small-scale hydraulic modeling.
-To more firmly establish and broaden the research program, Nagler formally founded IIHR (Iowa Institute of Hydraulic Research) in 1931.
+To more firmly establish and broaden the research program, Nagler formally founded IIHR (then known as the Iowa Institute of Hydraulic Research) in 1931.
 By 1932, he had overseen the building of the present hydraulics laboratory structure, which boasted more than 50 times as much floor space as the original laboratory.

 Industry and Defense

 IIHR’s hydraulic modeling efforts in the 1930s were instrumental in planning the current nine-foot navigation channel of the Upper Mississippi River with its locks and dams.
 In the early 1940s, attention was transferred to the war effort.
 IIHR researchers became key players in several U.S. defense efforts, including the development of nozzles for fighting fires at sea, the discovery of methods to disperse fog over British landing fields, investigations of cavitation around torpedo heads, and IIHR’s first studies in ship hydrodynamics.